TypeScriptPlayground/Naming-Conventions/README.md

 <br>

 ### function
 Function names are written in [camelcase][L001].
-If the function has more than one parameter or the parameter exceeds the maximum character limit for a line then the line is wrapped.
+If the function has more than one parameter or the parameter name exceeds the maximum [character limit](#character-limit) for a line then the line needs to be wrapped.
+The same rule also applies to the content of the function.

 #### Normal function: `function func(param : string) {}`
 No space is inserted between the function name and the parentheses.
 A space is inserted between the brackets and the curly brackets.